 Many non-EU citizens require a visa to enter Spain.
 If the stay is intended to be under three months (90 days), a tourist visa may be required.
-This is issued by the Spanish Embassy in the home country; it does not permit the holder to work or to stay longer than three months.
+This is called a Schengen visa, valid for all of the countries in the Schengen area, and is issued by the Spanish Embassy in the home country (or the embassy of the Schengen country in which a traveller will arrive).

-Currently citizens of the USA, Australia and New Zealand do not need a tourist visa to enter Spain (South Africans do), however if the intention is to stay, a residence visa is required.
+Currently the citizens of around 35 countries do not need a Schengen visa to enter Spain, however if the intention is to stay, a residence visa is required.

 Anyone arriving in Spain with the intention of staying longer than three months requires a Residence Visa (Visado de Residencia).
 This must be requested from and issued by the Spanish Embassy of the applicant's home country, before departure for Spain.
-It is different to the standard three-month tourist visa in that it allows the holder to begin the residency application process.
-Application for residency is not typically done with a tourist visa.
+It is different to the standard 90-day Schengen visa in that it allows the holder to begin the residency application process.
+Application for residency is not typically accepted from anyone arriving on a Schengen visa.

 Citizens of non-EU countries wishing to stay in Spain for more than three months must apply for a Residency Permit/Card (Tarjeta de Residencia) within 30 days of arriving in the country.
 The application must be made at the Foreigner's Office (Oficina de Extranjeros) or local police station in the province of intended residence.